-The Tobacco County Community Foundation provides philanthropic services to the Lincoln Electric service area (West Kootenai, Eureka, Rexford, Trego, Fortine, Stryker).
+The Tobacco County Community Foundation (TVCF) is an affiliate of the Montana Community Foundation and provides philanthropic services to the Lincoln Electric service area- West Kootenai, Eureka, Rexford, Trego, Fortine, and Stryker.

 We are committed to equality of opportunity and justice for all citizens.
-We seek to enhance human dignity by providing support for area citizens to participate actively in determining the course of their lives and life of their community.Investing in the future of our communities through a permanent endowment.
+We seek to enhance human dignity by providing support for area citizens to participate actively in determining the course of their lives and the life of their community and by investing in the future of our communities through a permanent endowment.

-The TVCF was established and a Board formed in September 2005.
+The TVCF was established in September 2005.
 The TVCF’s Board is comprised of local citizens interested in promoting and enabling the many nonprofit organizations located in this community to further grow in providing services to the community through grants from our Foundation.
-Being a young Foundation, our efforts were helped tremendously by Lincoln Electric through their transferring in excess of $30,000 to TVCF of funds they had in an account in MCF.
+Being a young foundation, our efforts were helped tremendously by Lincoln Electric who transferred $30,000 to TVCF from an account they had at the Montana Community Foundation.
 Their Board had the same goal as TVCF for these funds, to promote the growth of nonprofits in the Tobacco Valley.

 How To Give

 Helena, MT 59624

 Our grants are for use in the greater Tobacco Valley for nonprofit organizations, i.e., community services such as fire companies, ambulance services, after school programs, art and culture programs, et cetera.
 Our first grants were of $200 to $250 but as our funds grow, we are endeavoring to give $500 minimum grants to an organization.

 Grants will be given yearly in August, with an application due date deadline of June 15.
 The minimum total grant amount awarded by TVCF will be $2,500 for 2007 and individual grants will be a minimum of $500.